pkic/pkic.org/content/events/2023/pqc-conference-amsterdam-nl/_index.md

       title: Lunch
       sponsor:

-    # Moved from Wednesday 16h as speaker is only available on Tuesday
     - time: "14:00"
       title: What is it going to take to break cryptography with a quantum computer?
       description: |